marco-vrinssen/BentoPlus/README.md

 # Bento Plus

-## Addon for World of Warcraft Retail with simple, resource-efficient interface modifications and features that enhance the user experience.
+## Addon for World of Warcraft Retail offering lightweight, efficient interface enhancements and features designed to improve your gameplay experience.

 ### Features